SandroLuck/RR/README.md

 This date has to be in the PAST.
 The application calculates all donations from that date UNTIL TODAY.

 The output path should be a normal windows path for example ' C:\Users\Sandro\Desktop\imageName.png'.
-I has to end with '.png', so you can open it later.
+I have to end with '.png', so you can open it later.
 A full example: